THET Africa Grants Programme 2020 – Delayed Presenting Clubfoot

 - UK Partner: Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences, University of Oxford (NDORMS).
 Prof Chris Lavy (project director) and Grace Drury (project manager)

 - LMIC Partner: CURE Ethiopia Children’s Hospital.
 Dr Tim Nunn (project director)

-In addition we are delighted to be working with:
+In addition we are delighted to work with:

 - Global Clubfoot Initiative,

 - Black Lion Hospital, University Teaching Hospital, Addis Ababa